-The Parent Adult Child Model (PAC) is a part of Transactional Analysis theory.
-Eric Berne, founder of Transactional Analysis, believed that each of us have 3 ego states (our Parent, Adult and Child).
+The Parent Adult Child Model (PAC) is a part of the Transactional Analysis theory, which can be seen as an important part of modern sales techniques, as covered in our leading sales training courses.
+Eric Berne, the founder of Transactional Analysis, believed that each of us has 3 ego states (our Parent, Adult and Child).
 It is important to note here that the terms parent, adult and child have a slightly different meaning within the theoretical context than they do in normal, day to day language:

 ‘Adult’ describes our ability to think and determine action for ourselves based upon the ‘here and now’.
 It draws on our understanding and analysis of our external and internal environment.
 In addition, the Adult in us is the means by which we keep our Parent and Child in check.